CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/twocrypto.md

     | `_amount`     | `uint256`           | Amount of LP tokens to burn.                     |
     | `min_amounts` | `uint256[N_COINS]`  | Minimum amounts of tokens to withdraw.           |
     | `receiver`    | `address`           | Receiver of the coins; defaults to `msg.sender`. |

-    !!! info
-        This withdrawal method is very safe, as it does not involve complex math, with tokens being withdrawn in balanced proportions.

     ??? quote "Source code"